 - Staff will practice regular and frequent hand washing (20 seconds) per CDC guidelines.

-- As much as possible, staff will be wearing latex gloves and changing them often.
+- As much as possible, staff will be wearing nitrile gloves and changing them often.

 - Upon arrival to Cumberland Island, staff will be on hand to greet you and to provide you with an informational tour.
 Depending on the number of arriving guests, two or more staff will be available to divide guests into groups, allowing all to maintain a minimum of six feet of distance between.

 - Please be aware that check-in times may vary to ensure that each room is properly and thoroughly cleaned and sanitized per CDC guidelines.
-For your safety, we are allowing a full 24 hours between bookings for each room.
-This may result in your staying in a different room than you originally reserved.
-We will make every effort to accommodate the bed size(s) and other deciding factors for initial room choices.
 Your patience and understanding are very much appreciated.

 - Be assured that each room is thoroughly cleaned and sanitized prior to check in.
 All cleaners, sanitizers, disinfectants, and procedures have been thoroughly vetted and cross checked by referring to the CDC and EPA standards.